 Triethanolamine TEA 85%

-Triethanolamine (TEA) is a tertiary amine and a trialcohol.
+Triethanolamine (TEA) is a tertiary amine and a triol.
 This raw material is widely used in the manufacture of cosmetic products and detergents.
 Obtained by the reaction between ethylene oxide and ammonia, its chemical formula is C6H15NO3.

 Triethanolamine is a weak base with hygroscopic properties, making it a good choice as an alkaline agent.